Stand and Deliver

 Plot

 In the early 1980s, Jaime Escalante becomes a mathematics teacher at James A. Garfield High School in East Los Angeles.
-The school is full of Latino students from working-class families whose academic achievement is far below their grade level.
+Latino students from working-class families have academic achievement far below their grade level.
 Two students, Angel and another gangster, arrive late and question Escalante's authority.
 Escalante demonstrates how to multiply numbers using one's fingers and appeals to the students' sense of humor.
 After class, some gangsters threaten Escalante.
 After school, he stops the gangsters from fighting.
-He then introduces himself as a "one-man gang" with the classroom as his domain.
-Escalante tells the students that he has decided to teach them algebra.
+He introduces himself as a "one-man gang" with the classroom as his domain.
+Escalante decides to teach the students algebra.

 More details